 Transport in Plants - Notes | Class 11 | Part 1: Means of Transport

-Plants do not have interstitial fluid and circulatory system.
-But they need to move various substances (water, minerals, organic nutrients, growth regulators etc.) over long distances.
+Plants lack interstitial fluid and a circulatory system but need to transport various substances (water, minerals, organic nutrients, growth regulators, etc.) over long distances.

-• Unidirectional transport: E.g. Transport of water and minerals in xylem (from roots to the stems, leaves etc.).
+• Unidirectional transport: E.g., Transport of water and minerals in xylem (from roots to stems, leaves, etc.).

-• Multidirectional transport: E.g. Transport of photosynthates (organic compounds), Transport of mineral nutrients etc.
+• Multidirectional transport: E.g., Transport of photosynthates (organic compounds), mineral nutrients, etc.

 Sometimes, plant hormones and other chemical stimuli are transported in a polarized or unidirectional manner from where they are synthesized to other parts.